Sleep Trainers Don’t Know Your Baby

 Ever since parenting books found their way into bedrooms, authors have touted magical formulas promising to get babies to sleep through the night and follow a more convenient schedule.
 While babies have a lot of wonderful attributes, convenience is not one of them.
-Beware of using someone else’s training method to get your baby to sleep or get your baby on a predictable schedule.
-Most of these methods are variations of the tired old theme of letting baby cry it out.
+Beware of using a sleep trainers training method to get your baby to sleep or get your baby on a predictable schedule.
+Most of these sleep trainers methods are variations of the tired old theme of letting baby cry it out.
 Before trying anyone else’s method, run it through your intuitive wisdom.
 Does this advice sound sensible?
 Does it fit your baby’s temperament?
 Does it feel right to you?

 Clicking into the cry-it-out method also keeps you from continuing to search for medical or physical causes of nightwaking, such as GER and food allergies.
 Nightfeedings is normal; frequent nightwaking is not.

 Stay flexible.
 No single approach will work with all babies all the time, or even all the time with the same baby.
 Don’t persist with a failing experiment.
 If the “sleep program” isn’t working for your family, drop it.

 Follow your heart rather than some sleep trainers advice, and you and your baby will eventually work out the right nighttime parenting style for your family.